Zigbee2MQTT is a nodejs Gateway application that connects Zigbee networks to MQTT networks.

 The zigbee2MQTT gateway functions as a gateway connecting a zigbee network with attached devices to an MQTT network.

 The gateway functions as a coordinator on the Zigbee network, and is responsible for creating the zigbee network.

-All of you zigbee devices must connect to this network to work with the gateway.
+All of your zigbee devices must connect to this network to work with the gateway.

-On the MQTT network it acts like an MQTT client and requires an external broker.
+On the MQTT network it acts like an MQTT client and requires an external broker usually mosquitto.

 The configuration file (configuration.yaml) is a yaml file and contained in the /opt/zigbee2mqtt/data/ folder.